LaurenAdkinsKnose/ARTHURdata/README.md

 # ARTHURdata
-A compilation of raw data and outputs from analysis of data from the Miami University Aquatic Resource Tool for High-frequency Underwater Research (ARTHUR)
+A compilation of data, code, and outputs from analysis of data from the Miami University Aquatic Resource Tool for High-frequency Underwater Research (ARTHUR) buoy.